compbiozurich/UZH-BIO392/course-results/2022/Michelle-Gull/2022-09-28/paper_exercise_day_06_notes.md

 <br>

-### 5. What are thresholds in stringency level 1, inclusive map (stringency level 2), and stringent map (stringency level 12) respectively?
+### 5. What are thresholds in stringency level 1, inclusive map, and stringent map respectively?
 > CNVRs that were recognized with higher stringency have support from a higher number of subjects and studies.

 Thresholds in stringency level 1: